MarianaPinheiroo/MarianaPinheiroo/README.md

-- 👋 Hi, I’m @MarianaPinheiroo
+- 👋 Hi, I’m @MarianaPinheiro
-- 👀 I’m interested in em apreder.
+- 👀 I’m interested in em aprender.
 - 🌱 I’m currently learning javascripit
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me manda uma dm